-The possibilities offered by the steadily increasing complexities offered by the VLSI technology have resulted in the fact that more and more complex systems can be built on integrated circuits.
+The possibilities offered by the steadily increasing complexities offered by the VLSI technology has resulted in the fact that more and more complex systems can be build on integrated circuits.
 The realization of complex systems has become design limited instead of technology limited.
-The challenge is indeed to design electronic systems first time right.
-This is required to avoid costly redesign, and delays in market introduction of new products.
-These economic reasons are the drive behind a lot of effort to check the correctness of designs with respect to their specifications.
+The chalenge is indeed to design electronic systems first time right.
+This is required to avoid costly redesigns, and delays in market introduction of new products.
+These economic reasons are the drive behind a lot of efforts to check the correctness of designs with respect to their specifications.

 Traditionally simulation (at multiple levels of design abstraction) is being used, and is standard industrial practice, to verify the correctness of electronic designs before they are produced.
 It is however very well known that for even moderately sized circuits it is not possible to try out all possible input excitations in these simulations, due to the combinatorial explosion problem in the number of possible patterns.
-Therefore designers have to choose an appropriate subset of input stimuli for verification by simulations.
-This method leaves open the possibilities for undiscovered design errors.
+Therefore designers have to chose an appropriate subset of input stimuli for verification by simulations.
+This method however leaves open the possibilities for undiscovered design errors.
 This motivates the need for analytic verification techniques that are input pattern independent.
 The technique of static timing verification is an analytic technique that has currently gained industrial acceptance for the verification of the speed performance of circuits.

 The analytic verification of the behavioral correctness of digital designs with respect to their specifications is however still in its infancy.
-It is mainly hindered by the problems of combinatorial explosion in handling the mathematical formulas describing the systems at hand.
+It is mainly hindered by the problems of combinatorial exploision in handling the mathematical formulas describing the systems at hand.

 Formal correctness verification techniques have been investigated already for a few decades in theoretical computer science.
 Although better insights have been gained in the mathematical modeling of computer programs, no full correctness proofs of practical computer programs can be done in a realistic way.
-Formal verification techniques derived from these developed in theoretical computer science have been applied in hardware designs and have been illustrated by the correctness proofs of small microprocessors using mechanical theorem proving methods [10, 11].
+Formal verification techniques derived from these developed in theoretical computer science have been applied in hardware designs and illustrated by the correctness proofs of small microprocessors using mechanical theorem proving methods [12, 13, 14].
 Even for these small sized applications, the correctness proofs require several months of (mechanical theorem proving) expert interaction for conducting the correctness proof.
 It is also not obvious how design specific theorems and proof strategies can be automatically generated from specifications or how they can be reused in new designs.
+The promissing approach for the use of theorem provers is in formal design derivation [15] and the proof of generic synthesis primitives.